What Are Selective Nerve Root Blocks?

 - Arthritis: Degeneration of the spinal joint cartilage

 ConclusionA selective nerve root block is a minimally invasive procedure that can effectively diagnose and treat many conditions that result from spinal nerve root irritation and inflammation.
-Selective nerve root block procedures are considered a very safe and effective treatment option for many chronic pain conditions including radiculopathy, failed back surgery syndrome, spinal stenosis, bulging and herniated discs, spinal stenosis, and arthritis.
+Selective nerve root block procedures are considered a very safe and effective treatment option for many chronic pain conditions.
+It may help patients with radiculopathy, failed back surgery syndrome, spinal stenosis, bulging and herniated discs, spinal stenosis, and arthritis.

-A selective nerve root block targets the offending spinal nerve root by injecting a local anesthetic, often combined with a steroid.
-This combination of medication allows for pain relief as well as relief of inflammation that may be contributing to a patient’s pain.
-Symptom relief can last anywhere from several days to several months and the procedure can be repeated, if necessary.
-Patients suffering with chronic pain conditions should speak with their physicians about the potential of using selective nerve block to diagnose, and possibly treat their pain symptoms.
+When using a selective nerve root block, your doctor will target the offending spinal nerve root by injecting a local anesthetic, often combined with a steroid.
+This combination of medication allows for pain relief as well as inflammation relief that may have also been contributing to your pain.
+Benefits may last anywhere from several days to several months.
+You can repeat the procedure, if necessary and if approved by your doctor.

 - Chung JY, Yim JH, Seo HY, Kim SK, Cho KJ.
 The efficacy and persistence of selective nerve root block under fluoroscopic guidance for cervical radiculopathy.
 Asian Spine J. 2012;6(4):227-232.